 A prostate that is inflamed (prostatitis) or enlarged (BPH) can boost PSA levels, yet further testing may show no evidence of cancer.

 Some BPH drugs can lower PSA levels, despite the presence of prostate cancer, called a false negative.

-If either your PSA or DRE are abnormal, your doctor will order other tests.
+If either a PSA or DRE test are abnormal, your doctor will order other tests.

 Prostate Cancer Biopsy